aws-samples/non-profit-blockchain/ngo-ui/README.md

 On Cloud9.

 Your REST API should be exposed via an AWS Elastic Load Balancer (ELB).
-The ELB was created for you by CloudFormation in [Part 1](../ngo-fabric/README.md).
-You can find the DNS endpoint for the ELB in the Outputs of your CloudFormation stack in the CloudFormation console.
+The ELB was created for you by AWS CloudFormation in [Part 1](../ngo-fabric/README.md).
+You can find the DNS endpoint for the ELB in the Outputs of your CloudFormation stack in the AWS CloudFormation console.

 You should have already cloned this repo in [Part 1](../ngo-fabric/README.md)